The Ultimate Nagoya Food Guide

 Greg Varga, co founder and travel writer at You Could Travel

 Greg Varga – Greg Varga is a travel writer and the co-founder of You Could Travel.
-He has travelled to over 50 countries and lived in 7, including Japan.
+He has travelled to over 50 countries, but Japan remains his favorite.
+He currently lives in Tokyo with his wife.
 Greg loves writing about his travels around Japan and sharing his knowledge with others.
 He is an expert on organising self-guided itineraries for visitors to Japan.

 Comments